BazzaCuda/MinimalistMediaPlayerX/README.md

 `]`                     | increase gamma.
 Can be held down for rapid increase `'`                     | reset gamma
 **Mouse** |
-`Left Click on the window and hold` | the window can be dragged/repositioned `Left double-click video`           | toggle fullscreen mode `Right double-click video`          | toggle fullscreen mode `Right single-click video`          | Pause/resume playback `with Numlock on`                   | move mouse along the progress bar to "scrub" backwards and forwards through the media file
+`Left click the window and hold` | the window can be dragged/repositioned `Left double-click video`        |  toggle fullscreen mode `Right single-click the window`  | Pause/resume playback `with Numlock on`                | move mouse along the progress bar to "scrub" backwards and forwards through the media file `CTRL`                           | hold ctrl key down and move mouse along the progress bar.
+Same as above `Wheel up`                       | volume up
-`CTRL`                              | hold ctrl key down and move mouse along the progress bar.
-Same as above **On-Screen Display** |
+`Wheel down`                     | volume down **On-Screen Display** |
 `#`                     | briefly show media caption (the filename and its position in the playlist) `B`                     | [B]lackout/restore progress [B]ar